For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Bio:

-Liz Polcha (she/her) is an assistant professor of English and Digital Humanities.
-Her research examines race, gender, and sexuality in print and visual culture from the eighteenth-century Atlantic World.
-Her book project, Venus in Transit: Gendered Violence and the Production of Natural History, argues that natural history became a discipline in the eighteenth century through a culture of sexual exploitation.
+Liz Polcha (she/they) is an assistant professor of English and Digital Humanities.
+Their research examines race, gender, and sexuality in print and visual culture from the eighteenth-century Atlantic World.
+Liz’s book project, Venus in Transit: Gendered Violence and the Production of Natural History, argues that natural history became a discipline in the eighteenth century through a culture of sexual exploitation.
 Each chapter untangles the genres of natural history as intelligence gathering for empire, from woodcut engravings typologizing women’s bodies to Linnaean taxonomy and racial classification schemes circulated in print culture.
 Through this analysis of form and genre, Venus in Transit centers the fragmented narratives of women and girls in the margins of naturalist record keeping, from the Caribbean, West Africa, the South Pacific archipelago, and North and South America.
-Liz’s research has been supported by the McNeil Center for Early American Studies, the American Council of Learned Societies, the John Carter Brown library, and the American Antiquarian Society.
+In 2024, Liz was awarded an ACLS fellowship from the American Council of Learned Societies (ACLS) to support her research towards Venus in Transit.
+Liz’s research has also been supported by a Mellon/ACLS Dissertation Completion Fellowship, the McNeil Center for Early American Studies, the John Carter Brown library, and the American Antiquarian Society.

 Selected Publications: